-Don’t settle for disrupted sleep.
+You don’t have to settle for disrupted sleep.
 See your rheumatologist and primary care doctor for advice on how to manage sleep issues.

 Your bed should be both comfortable and supportive.
 Look for a firm mattress that keeps your body in proper alignment.

 A brisk walk will get your blood pumping and wake up your muscles and joints.
 It will also prime your body for sleep.
+Exercise also helps

 Exercise improves the quality and quantity of your sleep.
 It will help you get more of the deep and restorative slumber your body needs to heal.
 You’ll also fall asleep faster if you get in a good workout that day.